 Have you ever wanted to learn how to properly boot-scoot across the dance floor?
+It’s one of the most popular country dance moves in the United States, especially in Texas, and anyone can do it.
 In this instructional video, two-step guru to the stars Robert Royston breaks down the partner dance into painless, easy-to-follow steps.

 Royston begins by explaining the proper close position hold, noting that of course there are regional variations.
 The man tucks his right hand under her left arm and places his hand on her shoulder blade while the woman rests her left hand on his arm.
 The free hands then come together about shoulder height.